Ildikó Raimondi: Career

 Raimondi has performed in concerts, on radio and television in many European countries, in Japan, Indonesia, the U.S. and Israel.
 She has sung sacred music, for example in the Schubertiade of the Vienna Musikverein, and in Bach's and Haydn's oratorios.
 She performed Mozart works at the Wiener Klangbogen and at the Wiener Festwochen.
 She has interpreted music of the 20th century, including works by Franz Schmidt, Arnold Schoenberg, Alexander von Zemlinsky, Egon Wellesz, Ernst Krenek, Gottfried von Einem, Paul Hindemith, Friedrich Cerha and Thomas Daniel Schlee.
 In 2003, Raimondi issued a collection of 41 songs by the Czech composer Václav Tomášek on texts by Johann Wolfgang von Goethe.
-In 2011 she recorded the new gender-neutral text versions of the Austrian national anthem.
+In 2011 she recorded the new gender-neutral text versions of the National anthem of Austria.

 Raimondi has been professor of voice at the Mozarteum University Salzburg in Salzburg since October 2015.